Eliav2/react-use-call-onnext-render/README.md

 ## Notes

-- calling `callOnNextRender` with `renderDelay` of 0 is not supported. this is just equivalent running any function immediately in the scope you called `callOnNextRender`.
+- calling `callOnNextRender` with `renderDelay` of 0(or less) is not supported. this is just equivalent running any function immediately in the scope you called `callOnNextRender`.
-- default value for `renderDelay` is 1 which means the callback function will be called in the next render.
+- default value for `renderDelay` is 1 which means that by default the callback function will be called in the next render.
+- calling `callOnNextRender(someCallback)` will force the next render even if this not necessary in terms of react, the later renders are optionally forced based on `forceRender` argument.
-- using this hook will render your component twice in mount(if not already rendered twice)
+- using this hook will render your component twice after mount(instead of once),in case your component normally render twice no more renders will be triggered.

 ## useCallOnNextIteration